insectsconnection/Butterfly-Breeding-Management/replit.md

 This is a comprehensive JavaScript-based web application designed for advanced butterfly breeding operations.
 The system features CNN-powered species classification, automated cage batch tracking, profit optimization, and real-time SMS notifications.
 Built for professional butterfly breeders who need sophisticated monitoring and management capabilities.

+**Migration Status:** Successfully migrated from Replit Agent to standard Replit environment on July 18, 2025.
+All core functionality is operational with PostgreSQL database integration.

 ## System Architecture

 ### Frontend Architecture